ttscoff/doing/README.md

 For example, `doing select -d -a` would present the menu, and then mark selected entries as @done (with timestamp) and move them to the Archive section.

 Multiple actions can be performed at once by combining options.
 You can also combine the `--editor` switch with any other options.
 Other actions will be performed first, then the entries --- with any modifications performed --- will be presented in the editor for tweaking.

+**Note:** when using the `--editor` flag to open selections in your text editor, entries will be separated by `---` lines.
+These must remain in place for doing to track the changes.
+You can do anything you want to the entries, modify dates, change text, add notes, etc., as long as you leave the dividers in place.
+You can even delete an entry entirely, leaving the dividers around the missing line and the entry will be removed from your doing file when you save and exit the editor.

 ---